 From there, the Japanese blockaded Port Arthur to prevent the Russian fleet from interfering with their troops’ movements.
 By early August, Japan was in position to lay siege to the port city by land and sea.

-The Russian fleet attempted to escape, though in the corresponding Battle of the Yellow Sea enough ships were heavily damaged that they were forced to turn back to the port.
+The Russian fleet attempted to escape, though in the corresponding Battle of the Yellow Sea, Japan forced the fleet to return to port after heavily damaging enough ships.

 In December, the Japanese captured a strategic position in the hills surrounding Port Arthur.
 From this vantage point the Japanese howitzers could shell the Russian navy at port.
-One by one the Japanese guns systematically destroyed ships until the Russian Pacific Fleet was wiped out.
+One by one the Japanese guns systematically destroyed ships until finally wiping out the Russian Pacific Fleet.